 Like many places in Southeast Asia, the most popular way for tourists to get around Phnom Penh is in the ubiquitous tuk-tuks.
 But unless you’re staying at one of the more popular hotels or visiting the major attractions, tuk-tuk drivers often have no idea where you’re going and will quote you a ridiculous price.

-Recently, however, both Uber and Grab (a regional competitor) started operating in Phnom Penh, and now that’s generally the easiest, cheapest, and safest way to get around.
+Recently, however, ride-sharing apps Grab and Pass have started operating in Phnom Penh, and now that’s generally the easiest, cheapest, and safest way to get around.
 (That said, a package tour that visits the prison, the killing fields, and the Russian Market by tuk-tuk will usually be cheaper than using a ride-sharing app to go to each one separately.)
-The map below includes all the spots mentioned in this post.

 Is there anything else you’d add to this Phnom Penh itinerary?